From our Free Quilt Block Patterns Library

 All seam allowances (SA) are 1/4".

 We'll finger press the SA during construction and hold off on the iron until the very end.
-Starching your quilt fabric makes it so much easier to finger press.
+Starching your quilt fabric makes it so much easier to finger press as you go.

 No cutting chart needed for this block, just a simple formula.